UselessPickles/ts-enum-util/README.md

     useCache: boolean = true
 ): EnumWrapper
 ```
-- `useCache` - False to prevent caching of the result.
+- `useCache` - False to force a new instance of `EnumWrapper` to be created and returned without any caching.

 This is where it all begins.
 Pass an "enum-like" object to this method and it returns an [EnumWrapper](#enum-wrapper-1) instance that provides useful utilities for that "enum-like" object.